CoolONEOfficial/personal_site/en/index.md

-# Hi! 👋
+# Hi 👋
+# Nice to meet you 👨‍💻
-## My name is Nikolai, I do iOS, Web and Flutter development.
+## My name is Nikolai, I'm iOS dev 🍏 During working hours I write on swift, but I also have pet projects with Flutter, Vue.js, Java, Qt 👀
-### This site contains posts about my projects, events where I have participated, books that I have read and much more.
+### This site contains notes about my projects, events where I have participated, books that I have read and other details of my career